Alumni – Lawrence O’Connell

 Manningtree High School is also the place I felt comfortable to come out as gay.
 I will never forget the support I got from my teachers and from my friends at school.
 I had heard so many upsetting stories of people coming out, getting bullied and not getting support—I never faced any of this being at Manningtree.

-When I left school, I went on to Colchester Sixth Form.
-I did A levels in geography, world development, citizenship and politics, leaving with a B, B, C, C. I never knew about nursing or had an idea that I wanted to work in a hospital.
-It wasn’t until I went into hospital myself, when I was 17, that I decided I wanted to work in healthcare, and nursing was for me.
+After leaving Manningtree, I attended Sixth Form and earned A levels in geography, world development, citizenship and politics.
+I never knew about nursing or had an idea that I wanted to work in a hospital.
+It wasn’t until I went into hospital myself, that I decided I wanted to work in healthcare, and nursing was for me.

-I completed my degree in 2016 with a 2:1 Hons.
-My first nursing post was at Kings College Hospital in London in a busy trauma centre working in the emergency department.
-I worked there for two years before moving onto my current post as a Sexual Health and HIV Care Nurse at 56 Dean Street in Soho, part of the Chelsea and Westminster Hospital.
+I completed my degree with a 2:1 Hons.
+My first nursing post was in a busy London trauma centre working in the emergency department.
+I worked there for two years before moving onto my current speciality, Sexual Health and HIV Care.

 I often think about my time at Manningtree.
-I made so many of my friends for life at school, and have so many memories.
+The friends I have made for life and the many happy memories.

 Never take for granted the time you have at secondary school and remember that the lessons you think you will never use as an adult, might actually come in useful.
 I will always go the extra mile for my patients and for the LGBT+ community we serve.